 In one February 2017 study in Nutrients, people who drank a blueberry drink reported more positive feeling after sipping it.

-If you have questions about your diet, speak to a registered dietitian who can help you plan out a healthy diet that works with your schedule, your family and any current medical conditions.
+If you have questions about your eating habits, speak to a registered dietitian who can help you plan out a healthy, well-balanced diet that works with your schedule, family and any current medical conditions.
+Learning how to balance your diet with the help of an RD can help you maintain a healthy diet for life.

 - World Health Organization: "Cardiovascular Diseases"